The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/leveling-guide.md

 Use Aetherflow on cooldown and keep using Adlo for prepull shielding.
 During pulls, your healing priority is: Fairy heals (Whispering Dawn) > Aetherflow heals (Lustrate) > GCD heals (Adlo).
 Use extra AF stacks on Energy Drain, and don’t use Sacred Soil.

-Note: At Level 50, you will also be able to start doing content such as Trials and Alliance Raids where each party has 2 healers.
+Note: At Level 50, you will also be able to start doing content such as Trials and Alliance Raids where each party has two healers.
 Be aware that if your cohealer is a Sage or another Scholar, you cannot stack GCD shields with them – one will always overwrite the other.

 ### New Skills